The Best Free Korea VPN in 2023

 South Korea enjoys excellent internet connectivity.
 While censorship isn’t a big concern for South Korean netizens, a few laws can still put your privacy at risk.
 Using a VPN can ensure online privacy and security.

 Free VPNs are typically not a good idea since they’re often insecure and log data.
-However, a few free VPNs can help you stay safe, and we suggested five of the best free VPNs for the job, with Windscribe taking the lead — though TunnelBear is the best option if you need a Korean IP address.
+However, a few free VPNs can help you stay safe, and we suggested four of the best free VPNs for the job, with Windscribe taking the lead — though TunnelBear is the best option if you need a Korean IP address.

-We’ve discussed the five best ones in this guide.
+We’ve discussed the four best ones in this guide.
 Do you know of other free VPNs?
 How was your experience using them?
 Let us know in the comments, and as always, thank you for reading.